Dan (ancient city): Archaeology

 According to the archaeological excavations at the site, the town was originally occupied in the Late Neolithic period (c.
 4500 BCE), and at some time in the fourth millennium BCE it was abandoned for almost 1,000 years.

-Bronze Age
+Early Bronze

 Laish was a fortified settlement during the Early Bronze Age.

+Middle Bronze

-The Egyptians cursed Laish in execration texts written during the Middle Kingdom (21st-17th century BCE), but the repetition in such texts of formulas from older ones dating to the Old Kingdom (27th-22nd century BCE) seem to indicate that they reflected the historical reality of the Early Bronze Age, rather than that of the Middle Bronze Age.
+The Egyptians cursed Laish in execration texts written during the Middle Kingdom.
+It has been speculated that the repetition in such texts of formulas from older ones dating to the Old Kingdom (27th–22nd century BCE) seem to indicate that they reflected the historical reality of the Early Bronze Age, rather than that of the Middle Bronze Age.